Document Management > File request links

 Large file failures - SharePoint supports files up to 250 GB, but network timeouts may affect very large uploads.

-Missing uploads - Check if files are in a subfolder or if the uploader’s name prefix is causing confusion.
+Missing uploads - Check if files landed in a subfolder, or if the uploader’s name prefix is causing confusion.

 - Create a Teams channel for document collection